leinaxd/NOTES/databases/CMU_databases/lecture_12/readme.md

 ### SUMMARY
 Advantage of multi-threaded architecture
 - less overhead per context switch
+  - switching between different threads
+  - switching between different proceses
-- do not have to manage shared memory
+- **do not have** to worry about dealing with **shared memory**

-The thread per worker model does not mean that the DBMS supports intra-query parallelism
+The **thread per worker** model does not mean,
+- that the DBMS supports intra-query parallelism
+  - there are many different ways to parallelize a query.
+  - running many threads, doesn't mean that we can take a single query
+  - and split up its execution into multiple different parallel pieces.

+we may be able to support multiple concurrent unit,
+- from completely different users